nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 SellSavvy detects required details missing.
     * 2a1.
-SellSavvy displays an error message “Invalid command format!” and states the command format.
+SellSavvy displays an error about the format and states the command format.

   Use case ends.